 Fortunately, there are ways for Brits to get affordable implants both in the UK and overseas.
 In this guide we have a variety of tips for making the cost of private dental care – not just implants – less restrictive.
 We also offer some advice on the other things to consider when choosing a dental professional.

-So if you or a loved one need to replace missing teeth but are put off by the high cost of teeth implants, we hope you can find a solution here which makes cheap implants a reality.
+So if you or a loved one need to replace missing teeth but are put off by the high cost of teeth implants, we hope you can find a solution here which makes cheap implants (or even free dental implants) a reality.

 Table of contents